 Important points are as follows:

-- Oil ETF invest in companies across oil and gas commodities through commodity pools with limited partnerships through both derivative contracts such as futures and options and shares of the firms dealing in these commodities.
+- Oil ETF invests in companies across oil and gas commodities through commodity pools with limited partnerships through both derivative contracts such as futures and options and shares of the firms dealing in these commodities.

-- Oil ETF works as a proxy for investors who want to participate in oil traded firms and reap potential benefits. these investors can only focus on the oil index without worrying about operational issues like logistics, delivery, storage, etc.
+- Oil ETF works as a proxy for investors who want to participate in oil traded firms and reap potential benefits.
+These investors can only focus on the oil index without worrying about operational issues like logistics, delivery, storage, etc.

 - The volatile industry of oil is quite popular among investors because of the returns that it offers.
-It offers huge returns but with huge returns, the huge risk is involved. the prices of oil contracts move up and down in a very short span of time.
-This is because the underlying commodity – oil is highly volatile and is affected to a huge extent by the global political conditions. if the global economic growth and political conditions are stable, oil prices would be stable.
+It offers huge returns, but with huge returns, the huge risk is involved.
+The prices of oil contracts move up and down in a very short span of time.
+This is because the underlying commodity – oil, is highly volatile and is affected to a huge extent by the global political conditions.
+If the global economic growth and political conditions are stable, oil prices would be stable.

-- However, if there is a global turmoil or a war-like situation or a political crisis, oil prices are impacted hugely and conversely the oil contracts rise or fall multi-folds.
-Also, oil prices are impacted even when there are talks about recession as the receding economy requires less oil which is again a concern for the investors and affects the oil prices thereby oil contracts.
-To cut the story short, trading in oil requires a good amount of volatility which everyone cannot digest.
-However trading in Oil ETF helps investors in taking positions without worrying much about volatility,
+- However, if there is a global turmoil or a war-like situation or a political crisis, oil prices are impacted hugely, and conversely, the oil contracts rise or fall multi-folds.
+Also, oil prices are impacted even when there are talks about recession as the receding economy requires less oil, which is again a concern for the investors and affects the oil prices, thereby oil contracts.
+To cut the story short, trading in oil requires a good amount of volatility, which everyone cannot digest.
+However, trading in Oil ETF helps investors in taking positions without worrying much about volatility,

 Given its sheer size and economic importance in the global economic and political scenario, the oil industry is the darling of the investors and traders.
-Consequently, the corresponding contracts are equally popular but riskier because of the very nature of the derivative markets. however, using oil ETF one can understand and take positions in the oil commodity and reap profits.
+Consequently, the corresponding contracts are equally popular but riskier because of the very nature of the derivative markets.
+However, using oil ETF, one can understand and take positions in the oil commodity and reap profits.